DTK-QI/2025_AICUP_MedicalAndPatientVoiceSensitivePersonalDataRecognition/README.md

     *   Handles the fine-tuning of the `BELLE-2/Belle-whisper-large-v3-zh` ASR model.
     *   Freezes the first 20 encoder layers during training.
     *   Performs transcription and evaluates using WER (Word Error Rate) and CER (Character Error Rate).
+    *   !!!Since whisper Normalizer itself has problems and the competition will also go through a unified Normalizer when calculating the score, this program only implements a customized simplified version of Normalizer.
+If you want to implement experimental scores, it is recommended to replace it with whisper Normalizer for verification and testing.!!!

 *   **[`Task2_step1_HF2CT.py`](Task2_step1_HF2CT.py):**
     *   Converts the Hugging Face ASR model (likely from Task 1) to the CTranslate2 format for optimized inference.